 The MetraSCAN 750 is a sturdy product with a very nice finish.
 For an industrial-grade scanner, it looks really good and its ergonomics have been optimized.
-With a weight of 1.38 kg, it is not to heavy and can be comfortably held with one hand.
+With a weight of 1.38 kg, it is not too heavy and can be comfortably held with one hand.
 The handle is quite big so it is easier to hold if you have big hands.
-The multi-functions button interface is positioned right above the handle, but manipulating them requires to hold the MetraSCAN from below with your over hand.
+The multi-function button interface is positioned right above the handle, but manipulating them requires holding the MetraSCAN from below with your overhand.

 The cage-like structure that surrounds the handle must not be tampered with because it holds the optical reflectors used by the C-Track to locate the MetraSCAN.

 For our first test, we had prepared a big sample part already equipped with markers.
 The MetraSCAN can work without these markers but the performance is simply better with them, and this also allows to move the part while scanning, as it is continuously tracked by the C-Track.